kyoungho/k8s-configs/README.md

 # k8s-configs
-This directory includes examles of how to run DDS applications with Kubernetes.
+This directory includes examles of how to run RTI Connext DDS applications with Kubernetes.

 ### Examples